GModal/AUCOP/AUCOP-guitarToy16x/README.md

 ### Changes in 0.1.71

-- New parameters have been added.
+- New parameters have been added, and the parameters re-ordered.
+- A custom parameter "get" subpatch replaces using param.get for each parameter.
+This reduces cpu overhead 10-15%.
 - The preset file format has changed.
 - The post-upsampling low-pass filter schema has changed -- it's now a biquad~ filter object, replacing the two-stage filter used previously.
+IMHO, this is quieter, and slightly reduces processor overhead.
 - The presets have been rewritten due to the low-pass filter change.
 - Preset files can be load (usually stored in ~/.AUCOP/).
 - The plugin versions include a buffer filled at load time by the plugin host.
 Previous versions reset when the preset file was loaded.
 This was an important oversight in the first release.